 You can make an opportunity attack when a hostile creature that you can see moves out of your reach.
 To make the opportunity attack, you use your reaction to make one melee attack against the provoking creature.
-The attack interrupts the provoking creature's movement, occurring right before the creature leaves your reach.
+The attack occurs right before the creature leaves your reach.